 July

-- Overview: Rainy season in Japan is all but finished by the end of July.
+• Overview: The rainy season in Japan is all but finished by the end of July.
 Throughout Japan, the heat and humidity in July can be off-putting.
-Temperatures in Japan rise even more with average lows in Sapporo sitting at 17ºC and at 26ºC in Naha.
-High temperatures are even bigger with Sapporo hitting an average of 25ºC and Naha blazing at 31ºC.
+Temperatures in Japan rise even more, with average lows in Sapporo sitting at 17ºC and at 26ºC in Naha.
+High temperatures are even bigger, with Sapporo hitting an average of 25ºC and Naha blazing at 31ºC.

 August

-- Overview: Like other summer months, August in Japan is hot and humid and generally uncomfortable.
+• Overview: Like other summer months, August in Japan is hot, humid, and generally uncomfortable.
 Towards the end of the month, typhoon season starts to roll into Japan.
 Needless to say, this is not an optimal time to travel to Japan.
-Average temperatures soar to average lows of 19ºC in Sapporo and 26ºC in Naha with average highs of 26ºC and 31ºC.
+Average temperatures soar to average lows of 19ºC in Sapporo and 26ºC in Naha, with average highs of 26ºC and 31ºC.

-- Where to go: With central Japan mired in extreme heat and humidity, Hokkaido and other elevated areas are your best bet for staying comfortable.
+• Where to go: With central Japan mired in extreme heat and humidity, Hokkaido and other elevated areas are your best bet for staying comfortable.
 August is high season for Japanese domestic travel.
-Be sure to book your accommodations in Japan ahead of time.
+Be sure to book your accommodations ahead of time.

 September

-- Where to go: With the possibility of typhoons, the coastal areas aren’t the most pleasant places to visit in Japan in September.
-Travelling to Honshu, Japan’s main island, or Hokkaido works better.
-By September, high tourism season in Japan is over.
+• Where to go: With the possibility of typhoons, the coastal areas aren’t the most pleasant places to visit in Japan in September.
+Travelling to Honshu (Japan’s main island) or Hokkaido works better.
+By September, the high tourism season in Japan is over.
 You’ll enjoy a little extra breathing room through the country.
-Digging into Tokyo’s best tourist attractions is a great idea in September.
+Digging into Tokyo’s cool tourist attractions is a great idea in September.

 October